 Trump condemns Florida shooting as act of ‘hatred and evil,’ vows to ‘tackle’ mental health issues

-President Trump on Thursday addressed the school shooting massacre in Florida by calling it a scene of “violence, hatred, and evil” and vowing to work to address mental health issues behind such tragedies.
+President Trump on Thursday condemned the school shooting massacre in Florida as a “scene of terrible violence, hatred, and evil,” while vowing to address mental health issues amid a renewed debate in Washington over how to stop these recurring attacks.

-“No child, no teacher should ever be in danger in an American school,” he said.
+“No child, no teacher should ever be in danger in an American school,” Trump said in the Diplomatic Room of the White House.
 “No parent should ever have to fear for their sons and daughters when they kiss them goodbye in the morning.”

+As the president focused in the aftermath of the tragedy on mental health, Democrats largely renewed their push for gun control measures -- pointing to reports the suspect had an AR-15.

-During remarks in the Diplomatic Room of the White House, Trump said: “We are committed to working with state and local leaders to help secure our schools and tackle the difficult issue of mental health.”
+The president said Thursday he’s “committed” to working with state and local leaders to help “secure our schools and tackle the difficult issue of mental health.”
+Trump didn’t explicitly discuss gun control, but suggested he’s not supportive of reflexive measures.

+“It is not enough to simply take actions that make us feel like we are making a difference,” Trump said.
+“We must actually make that difference.”

+Trump said he is making plans to visit Parkland, Fla., in the coming days to meet with families and local officials and to continue coordinating the federal response.

+At one point during his speech, the president directed his remarks toward “America's children, especially those who feel lost, alone, confused, or even scared.”

+“I want you to know that you are never alone and you never will be,” he said.
+“You have people who care about you, who love you, and who will do anything at all to protect you.
+If you need help, turn to a teacher, a family member, a local police officer, or a faith leader.
+Answer hate with love.
+Answer cruelty with kindness.”

-Nikolas Cruz, 19, was charged with multiple counts of premeditated murder after authorities said he went on a shooting spree Wednesday afternoon and killed 17 faculty and students at Marjory Stoneman Douglas High School in Parkland, Florida.
+Nikolas Cruz, 19, was charged with multiple counts of premeditated murder after authorities said he went on the shooting spree Wednesday afternoon and killed 17 faculty and students at Marjory Stoneman Douglas High School in Parkland.
 Cruz is a former student of the school, police said.

 Attorney General Jeff Sessions, speaking before a gathering of sheriffs in Washington on Thursday, said he has directed his office of legal policy to work with cabinet agencies to “study the intersection of mental health and criminality and identify how we can stop people capable of such heinous crimes.”